Distribyte/Samples/README.md

 This sample demonstrates how simple it is to create a stateful service over the Distribyte platform.
 Despite not "writing" data to any durable location, this sample creates a stateful service by storing its state in variables.

 This sample's state is resilient to failures and is long-living, just as though it were saved in a database or another datastore, without the complexity or performance penalties.

+## Bot Starter Kit
+The Bot Starter Kit is a starter kit for building a chat bot that works with Slack.

+The starter kit is written as a base for starting with a very simple working bot.
+With this starter kit, you can easily start writing your bot's business logic using simple, stateful C#.
+It requires no knowledge of underlying services, nor does it impose any architecture limitations on how to design your logic.